 Later BRAC acts extended this process over the next decade.
-There was, at first, concern BRAC would mean elimination of some Corps of Engineers organizations. several other environmental programs.
-While the division initiated no new work for the Army Pollution Abatement Program, it did continue to support pollution monitoring authorized by RCRA, primarily for the DLA.
+There was, at first, concern BRAC would mean elimination of some Corps of Engineers organizations.

 However, after the Department of Defense announced a hiring freeze in 1990, Division Commander Col. Phillip Hall argued at a town hall meeting the division would fare better than most due to being reimbursable and that BRAC was an "opportunity to excel."